Therapy Can Help...

 I have worked in both professional and charitable roles, which have included helping and supporting others.
 This encouraged my decision to change course to work solely as a therapist.

-I have also worked as a mentor and a volunteer for many different charity organisations that specialise in the areas of self-harm; suicide; children impacted by physical and learning disabilities; low-income; households; and clients with various mental health needs.
+Additionally, I have also worked as a mentor and a volunteer for many different charity organisations that specialise in the areas of self-harm; suicide; children impacted by physical and learning disabilities; low-income; households; and clients with various mental health needs.

 In qualifying to become a therapist/counsellor, I have completed my therapy training in London at Birkbeck University and the Mary Ward Centre.
 I obtained a Level 4 Dip.
 In Therapeutic Counselling and a Level 5 in Attachment-based Psychotherapy.

-Moreover, I am a registered member of the BACP British Association for Counselling and Psychotherapy and adhere to their ethical framework.
+Moreover, I am a accredited member of the BACP British Association for Counselling and Psychotherapy and adhere to their ethical framework.
 The BACP is one of the main governing bodies that oversee the accreditation and registration of qualified and experienced counsellors in the United Kingdom.

-For more information on the areas I help and support, feel free to visit my page for initial consultation.
+For more information on the areas I help and support, feel free to visit my page for an initial consultation.

 Feel free to visit my page on how therapy can be helpful in supporting you to build a more fulfilling sense of self and enhance personal growth.